Topical Cinnamon – A Home Acne Remedy That Actually Works

 In this study on 26 different herbs and spices, Ceylon cinnamon (the best type) beat a strong field containing garlic and oregano to be declared the richest food in antioxidants.

 How do the antioxidants in cinnamon benefit acne?
-Applying antioxidants to your face keeps the cells strong against free radicals, and all the inflammation and clogged pores which come with them.
+By keeping your skin cells strong against free radicals, and all the inflammation and clogged pores which come with them.

 The most promising study directly related to acne was this one on cinnamon’s antibacterial effects.
-Two dried inner bark extracts of cinnamon were tested against p.acnes bacteria; the alcohol dried cinnamon extract had significant inhibitory activity.
+Two dried inner bark extracts of cinnamon were tested against p.acnes bacteria, and the alcohol dried extract had significant inhibitory activity.
 The power was attributed to the cinnamaldehyde and eugenol.
 Hence, the study concluded that cinnamon extracts could be used to develop new formulations for acne treatment.

 Cinnamon has no known side effects

-Judging by all the data around, applying cinnamon topically also seems very safe for acne.
-For example, the other famous spice for acne is turmeric.
-With topical turmeric there was a long controversy about its photosensitising properties, since a few studies observed increased irritation of the skin from UV radiation after applying it.
+Judging by all the data around, topical cinnamon also seems very safe for acne.
+For example, turmeric has long been controversial due to its supposed photosensitising properties, as a few studies observed increased irritation of the skin from UV radiation after applying it.

 Out of the already tiny 515 side effects reported to the American FDA after consuming cinnamon, only 2 involved photosensitisation.
 It’s possible that applying cinnamon directly damages your defences, but there’s no evidence.